trevorkarn/trevorkarn.github.io/index.md

 [manifolds and topology preliminary written exam solutions](https://github.com/trevorkarn/umn-topology-prelim). i am no longer actively updating them, so please make pull requests to keep them up-to-date!

+### combinatorics seminar

+in 2021, the UMN student algebra and combinatorics seminar organizers are Robbie Angarone, Carolyn Stephen, and Sasha Pevzner. the schedule can be found at [Sasha's website](https://www-users.cse.umn.edu/~pevzn002/SCAS/student_seminar_f21.html)

+[here](https://www-users.cse.umn.edu/~karnx018/2020.html) is the schedule of speakers from 2020